Pharmaceuticals

 The high spectral resolution and low smile effect** characteristic of the HySpex cameras ensure that we accurately capture the sharp peaks of the API and achieve a consistent separation of the spectrally similar excipients.
 The data from the pure samples was used to create a library of spectral references.
 With the spectral unmixing capability in Breeze analysis software from Prediktera, we can quantify the ratio of the different components in the mixes using the spectral library as input.
 This spectral unmixing function allows for solving quantification problems without the need of a comprehensive calibration set.

+Spatial distribution of the different chemical substances in the pure samples and in the two unknown mixes.
 The calculation is based on spectral unmixing applied to each pixel in the image.
-The color-coding gives an estimation of the amount of each substance on a given sample, and the amount of API in the mixes.
+The color-coding gives an estimation of the amount of each substance on a given sample, and the amount of API in the mixes. |

 Hyperspectral images of all sample powders and pills were acquired using a HySpex SWIR-384.
 The camera operates in the 930-2500 nm spectral region with a spectral sampling of 5.5 nm.
 The camera has 384 spatial pixels and can achieve resolutions of 52 µm.
 The sensor acquires images at speeds compatible with most transport and sorting systems and can be used for real-time analysis.